 If you want to bike part of the distance, that's fine too.
 Just choose one of the Helter Skelter divisions.

-This challenge should provide you an excellent test of fitness and an opportunity to plan and push your training a bit as well no matter how many miles you run weekly.
-A little over 2 miles a day on average is all it takes!
-Hopefully, racing returns by the time you are done and you are in the best shape of your life - NY Strong!
+This challenge should provide you an excellent test of fitness and an opportunity to plan and push your training a bit as well, no matter how many miles you run weekly or which challenge you choose.

 Most importantly, have fun.